alebermudez-MGP/sops-bds/01-quote-request.md

 <li>If the merchant has MCA and LOC → create two separate opportunities (one for MCA, one for LOC).</li>
 <li>If the merchant has 2 MCA and 1 LOC → the entire file is handled under BDS, but still as two separate opportunities.</li>
 </ul>

-> ⚠️ **Exception:** LOC from OnDeck, Bluevine, or Headway must be treated as MCA.
+⚠️ <strong>Exception:</strong> LOC from OnDeck, Bluevine, or Headway must be treated as MCA.
 Follow the MCA process for these.
 </details>

 <details>